ffloyd/flows/docs/README.md

 ## Flows::Result

-Wrap your data into Result Objects and use convinient matchers for making decisions:
+Wrap your data into Result Objects and use convenient matchers for making decisions:

 ```ruby
 class Example